RedstoneAlmeida/BridgeAuth/README.md

 BridgeAuth
 ========
-BridgeAuth is an authentication that uses the EPICMC BridgeAPI.
+BridgeAuth is a centralized authentication platform that utilizes the EPICMC Bridge API.